Water, sanitation and hygiene: a foundation of strong resilient health systems

-Water, sanitation and hygiene services in healthcare facilities are essential for providing quality care and preventing avoidable deaths, yet one in four healthcare facilities worldwide have no water services.
+Water, sanitation and hygiene services in healthcare facilities are essential for providing quality care and preventing avoidable deaths, yet one in five healthcare facilities worldwide have no water services.
 A new learning report from WaterAid highlights the urgent need to address this crisis to improve the quality of health services and behaviours, strengthen pandemic preparedness and create resilient health systems.

 As the world faces climate change, epidemics and the ongoing COVID-19 pandemic, inclusive, sustainable and climate-resilient water, sanitation and hygiene (WASH) services are more important than ever.
 The need is all the more urgent in healthcare facilities (HCF), where a lack of access to these services has long undermined the quality and safety of healthcare, and set back progress on achieving universal health coverage.

 Half of healthcare facilities in the world’s 47 least-developed countries, for example, don’t have basic water services.

 COVID-19 has brought renewed focus on health systems and healthcare facilities, highlighting gaps and inequalities.
 The pandemic has also underlined the simple fact that WASH services and behaviours in healthcare facilities are a prerequisite for infection prevention and control, for the safety of patients and health workers, and for building strong and resilient health systems that can deliver quality healthcare in times of crisis.